-Drug and Alcohol Testing: The Psy.D.
-Program maintains a zero-tolerance policy regarding substance misuse.
-If a student exhibits signs of ineffective professional functioning, unusual behaviors, unexplained behavior in the class, clinical environment or anywhere on practicum, internship, or University premises, the Psy.D.
+Drug and Alcohol Testing: If a student exhibits signs of ineffective professional functioning, unusual behaviors, unexplained behavior in the class, clinical environment or anywhere on practicum, internship, or University premises, the Psy.D.
 Program reserves the right to require drug or alcohol testing, at the student's expense.
-For example, observable signs could include slurred speech, excessive sick leave, inconsistent behaviors.
+For example, observable signs could include slurred speech, excessive and unexplained sick leave, or erratic behaviors.

-Failure to pass a drug or alcohol test, failure to undergo a required test, a positive drug or alcohol screen, or an altered sample may result in dismissal from the Psy.D.
+Failure to pass a drug or alcohol test, failure to undergo a required test, or an altered drug-screen biological sample may result in dismissal from the Psy.D.
 Program.
 If a drug test produces a positive result and a valid, related prescription is in place, the test will be deemed negative.
-For the purposes of this policy, a prescription deemed valid needs to be verified as such by the prescribing physician and for the intended purpose.
+For the purposes of this policy, a prescription deemed valid needs to be verified as such by the prescribing physician and used for the intended purpose.